srodney/sndrizpipe/README.md

  If a template image is available, this final stage will generate `sub_sci.fits` difference images.
 These are straight subtractions, without any psf convolution.
-The bad pixel masks from the target epoch and the template epoch are combined and

 The accompanying `sub_wht.fits` files are the inverse of the combined variance from the template and the target epochs, and `sub_bpx.fits` are the union of the two contributing bad pixel masks.
 Applying the badpix mask to the diff image then produces the final `sub_masked.fits` product.

 In the current version, lots of cruft is left behind in the sub-directories (intermeidate flt files, ctx.fits, etc).
 A future version will have a